SUSTAINABLE ACCOMMODATION

 Building background

-Originally designed to be Brett and Jodie’s family home, the idea to make it a bespoke accommodation destination came soon after Covid, when their café restaurant and catering business, BlackAnt Gourmet @ Kin Kin General Store had to adapt to the new rules and regulations regarding operations.
-Brett and Jodie decided in 2020 to complete their dream abode and offer it to guests who would like a bespoke country experience in the Noosa Hinterland.
+Mayan Luxe Villas House was originally designed to be Brett and Jodie’s family home, with the idea of opening it as bespoke accommodation coming soon after Covid, when their café restaurant and catering business, BlackAnt Gourmet @ Kin Kin General Store had to adapt to the new rules and regulations regarding operations.
+Brett and Jodie decided in 2020 to complete their dream abode and offer it to guests.

 RAMMED EARTH

-Mayan Luxe Villas showcases the benefits of rammed earth homes not just for the occupants, butfor the planet.
-Stabilised Rammed Earth Construction is an environmentally-sustainable building method that has a CSIRO fire rating of 4 hours and high thermal mass properties which is highly desirable in the Australian climate.
+Mayan Luxe Villas House and Mayan Farm Villas showcase the benefits of rammed earth homes not just for the occupants, but for the planet.
+Stabilised Rammed Earth Construction is an environmentally-sustainable building method that has a great CSIRO fire rating and high thermal mass properties – desirable in the Australian climate.

-As one of the oldest forms of construction, rammed earth dates back to the time of semi-Nomadic man in the Middle East, predating mud brick and was used in the construction of the Great Wall of China and other monumental structures of ancient times.
+As one of the oldest forms of construction, rammed earth dates back to the time of semi-Nomadic man in the Middle East.
+It pre-dates mud brick and was used in the construction of the Great Wall of China and other monumental structures of ancient times.

 HEATING AND COOLING